Deadline: Friday 26 October 2018, 5pm

 Click here to download the Application Pack including Job Description; Application Form and Equalities, Diversity and Inclusion Monitoring Form.

 Send completed application and monitoring forms via email to [email protected] by 5pm on Friday 26 October 2018.

 Satellites Programme is Collective's development programme for artists and producers based in Scotland, specifically developed to facilitate practitioners at a pivotal, emergent, point in their career.
 The programme consists of discussions, events, exhibitions, retreats, mentoring and an annual publication, seeking to foster criticality through peer development and review.
 Selection for the programme is through an open submission to a new panel of selectors, appointed by Collective each year.

 You can watch a short film about the programme here

-Volunteers are core to the achievements and ambition of Collective.
+Volunteers and trainees are core to the achievements and ambition of Collective.
 Their creative and practical support make Collective what it is today.
 Volunteers have supported artists projects, initiated and organised their own events and contributed to the development of the organisation.
 Collective is proud to support the development of individuals and was pleased to have our work with volunteers recognised through an investing in volunteers award in 2010.
-For further information or a copy of our volunteer policy please contact us.
+For further information please contact us.

 Collective is pleased to support a Creative Trainee as part of Scotland's Year of Young People, 2018.
 The Year of Young People 2018 provides a platform to promote and celebrate the talents, achievements and contributions of Scotland’s incredible young people.